 “Botanical Collagen” (from Yeast Extract) – Also firms, plumps, and hydrates.

-I would recommend their Stone Crop Hydrating Mist or Neroli Age Corrective Hydrating Mist (both $44) over this essence.
+I would recommend their Stone Crop Hydrating Mist or Neroli Age Corrective Hydrating Mist (both currently $39 USD) over this essence.
 Both are more cost effective, seemingly more satisfying in terms of results, and come in a higher volume.
 (It seems all of their products have seen a price jump since the period that I was actively using them.)

 Plant-derived ingredients have many benefits but why is it that there is often a trade-off in terms of an efficacious preservative system?
 Eminence intentionally projects an image that is, in my opinion, somehow simultaneously greenwashed and science-washed.
 I would love to hear from chemists and sustainability experts on their thoughts about this brand’s formulations and practices.
 I rarely see anyone discuss Eminence, so I look forward to reading or viewing other perspectives.

-Other Eminence Products That I’ve Tried, Did Not Like, and Why
+Other Eminence Products That I’ve Tried and Did Not Like

 Marine Peptide Flower Concentrate – This felt like less of a serum to me and more like an astringent.
 Plant-derived peptides do not seem to deliver results in the same manner of synthetic peptides.
 In my case, there were no results.